mohitpai/journey-optimizer.en/help/using/reports/lp-report-global.md

 ---
 # Landing page global report {#lp-report-global}

+>[!CONTEXTUALHELP]
+>id="ajo_landing_page_global_report"
+>title="Landing page global report"
+>abstract="The Landing page global report allows you to measure the impact of your landing pages over a selected time period.
+Your report is divided into different widgets detailing your landing page success and errors.
+Each reporting dashboard can be modified by resizing or removing widgets."

 The landing page **[!UICONTROL Global report]** report displays details about the impact of your landing pages over a selected time period.
 To measure your landing page data over the last 24 hours only, refer to the [Landing page live report](lp-report-live.md).

 To access your reports, select **[!UICONTROL Report]** from the advanced menu of your selected landing page.